LAYO200/Wine-Quality-Prediction-models/README.md

-Machine learning project using the UCI Wine Quality dataset to predict wine quality scores through classification and regression models.
+This is a Machine learning project using the UCI Wine Quality dataset to predict wine quality scores through classification and regression models.

 **Course:**   Machine Learning, Data Mining
 **Authors:** Chizurum Ewelike & 'Tomilayo Faloseyi